On the third and fourth Betti numbers of a homogeneous space of a Lie group: Proofs of the main results

-We will now return to the direct sum decompositions as in Section \ref{prep section} and observe some more facts associated with actions of $H$ on some of the summands.
-These facts will be used later in this section.
+We will now return to the direct-sum decompositions as in Section \ref{prep section} and observe some more facts associated with actions of $H$ on some of the summands.
+These facts will be used later.

-The following simple yet useful fact on the representations of compact Lie groups, which we state below, skipping the proof, will be needed later.